Free admission into the Abbey Grounds will only be granted to pilgrims wearing the Official Badges, obtainable from the stewards on the day

 Clifton Diocesan Annual Pilgrimage to Glastonbury

-This year's Pilgrimage is on Sunday 14th July 2013
+Next year's Pilgrimage will take place on Sunday 10th July 2022.

 A shrine is traditionally a place of pilgrimage and reminds us, in an earthly way, of our spiritual journey of faith.